codefresh-io/docs.codefresh.io/_docs/promotions/promotion-scenario-examples.md

 max-width="60%"
 %}

-The new flow is synced to the cluster and added to the Promotion Flows page.
+The new flow, `three-env-promotion`, is added to the Promotion Flows page.

 {% include
 image.html